 There are a couple of “gotcha’s” however.
 There are always gotcha’s!
 One big one is that you cannot play copyright protected music.
 YouTube will either cancel your stream or mute your archived video.
-Yes, both happened to us.
+Yes, both happened to us initially when we decided to buy 1000 youtube subscribers cheap.
 The mute came from music played over the football stadium sound system during pre-game warmups, dang Black-Eyed Peas!

 We do pay for a service, Warner Chappell Production Music, but unfortunately YouTube did not know this so our stream was cancelled… while we were live… before the biggest game of the year.
 We had to get Warner Chappell to “white-list” us on YouTube so we could use the music we pay for.
 After we got that taken care of, no problems.

 Another possible gotcha, YouTube is blocked in many school districts.
 If this is true in your district, you will have the world’s shortest webcast.
 Also, even if YouTube is not blocked, you need to get with your District’s IT department to open up the “pipeline” for you, or you may get cutoff during your event.
 Yes, that happened to us also.

 Very Important, test, test and test!
 I suggest testing a live stream, for more than an hour a couple of days before your event.
 Hopefully that will give you enough time to fix any “surprises” that pop up.